 - Consider taking a break from social media.

-- Don’t spread rumours after the break up.
+- Don’t spread rumors after the break up.

 - Try to stay respectful (no matter what your ex is doing or saying.)

 *If there is abuse happening in a relationship, this list might look different.
-See the “Abuse & What to do” section.
+See the “Abuse & What to do” section below.